fomightez/donut_plots_with_subgroups/README.md

 Click on `launch binder` badge above to spin up a sesion where you can make plots.

-*For now all these take dataframes or tabular text forms as the input data form until I add a way to use lists.*
+*These scripts/approaches take dataframes or tabular text forms.*

+If you have data as a table from elsewhere you can convert it into tabular text as tab-separated or comma-separated form and read that into Pandas.
+An example, of using tab-separated is specifically illustrated in the demonstrations.

 -----

 ## Demonstration notebooks

+The intent is that there be (at least) four notebooks:
 The first notebook that opens in the active session demonstrates a script that makes it easy to make a plot like the following from a dataframe.
 Typical results (**two separate images shown**):